Siena Tuscany, Italy Travel Guide

 Dress modestly when visiting churches and religious sites (shoulders and knees covered).

-Be mindful of noise levels in residential areas, notably in the evenings and at night.
+Be considerate about noise in residential areas, notably in the evenings and at night.

 Be aware of local etiquette, especially during sacred observations or events like the Palio.